Areas of Specialty

 Cross-Cultural Issues

-I have considerable training in multicultural psychology and acculturation issues.
+I have considerable training in multicultural psychology and in working with diverse clients.
 In addition, I bring to my work the experience of having grown up in four different countries, including the United States.
 I have worked extensively with individuals from diverse backgrounds including:

 • Immigrants